ARISE-Initiative/robomimic/docs/datasets/overview.md

 <div class="admonition warning">
 <p class="admonition-title">Warning!</p>

 Actions should be **normalized between -1 and 1**.
-This is because this range enables easier policy learning the use of `tanh` layers).
+This is because this range enables easier policy learning via the use of `tanh` layers).

 The `get_dataset_info.py` script can be used to sanity check stored actions, and will throw an `Exception` if there is a violation.